An authentic Chinese spicy stir-fried green beans recipe that tastes like takeout! Easy to make, this recipe cooks in five minutes.

 Translating Chinese Recipes for Spicy Stir-Fry Green Beans

-One day she found a recipe with rice wine and chicken broth.
-Some ingredients were not readily available or easily translatable, so we were inspired to create this recipe.
-We tested and tweaked it and made it until we were satisfied with it.
+One day, her efforts paid off when she discovered a recipe featuring rice wine and chicken broth.
+While some ingredients were challenging to find or translate, we were inspired to adapt them and create our version.
+We tested and refined the recipe until we were satisfied.

-This dish cooks very quickly, so have all ingredients ready and waiting!
-Enjoy!
+This dish cooks very quickly, so have all your ingredients prepped and ready!
+I hope you enjoy making and savoring these spicy stir-fried green beans!

 Other Chinese-Inspired Dishes You Might Like